ropensci/PFW/README.md

 ## Feedback

 Have feedback?
-Please submit any bugs, typos, or improvements you find as an [issue](https://github.com/Visorbearer/PFW/issues) or by submitting a pull request!
+Please submit any bugs, typos, or improvements as an [issue](https://github.com/Visorbearer/PFW/issues) or as a [pull request](https://github.com/Visorbearer/PFW/pulls)!
 Your insights help improve `PFW`.

 Please note that `PFW` is released with a [Contributor Code of Conduct](https://Visorbearer.github.io/PFW/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.